Gynecology and Obstetrics

 The Department of Obstetrics and Gynecology teaches anatomy, physiology, and endocrinology of reproduction in the basic science disciplines.
 During a clinical clerkship the student develops understanding of disease in women through history, physical examination, and laboratory studies.
 The clerkship includes study of biochemical, anatomical, and physiological changes of normal pregnancy and the effect of disease in altering the course of reproduction.

-This clerkship will allow the medical student to develop skills in assessing and managing female patients who have complex reproductive endocrinology disorders.
+This elective will allow the medical student to develop skills in assessing and managing female patients who have complex reproductive endocrinology disorders.
 The student will also gain experience with diagnosis and the treatment options for female and male infertility.
-This clerkship will provide experience in office and operative procedures including laparoscopic procedures utilizing the laser and open procedures, which may include tubal reversal and myomectomy procedures.
-Prerequisite: GYNO 900, permission of instructor and clerkship director, John Calkins, M.D.
-FLD.
+This elective will provide experience in office and operative procedures including hysteroscopic procedures utilizing the morcellator, which may include polypectomy, lysis of adhesions and myomectomy procedures.
+Prerequisite: GYNO 900, permission of instructor and clerkship director.

-This clerkship will provide the medical student with advanced experience in high risk obstetrics.
-The student will be assigned to the Obstetrical Service at KUMC.
+This elective will provide the medical student with advanced experience in high-risk obstetrics.
+The student will be assigned to the inpatient Obstetrical Service and high-risk outpatient clinics at KUMC.
 The student will participate in the management of complicated obstetrical conditions in a role similar to that of a sub-intern.
+The rotation requires a short presentation of a maternal fetal medicine topic given to faculty and fellows on the last week of the rotation.
 Prerequisite: GYNO 900; permission of instructor.
-LEC.